MalikSh96/AnimeTracker/readme.md

 `dotnet new webapp -o NameOfYourProject`

 # To run the webapplication
-In your command line, `dotnet.run`
+In your command line, `dotnet run`

 Creates a folder within your project folder, the `bin` folder.